hilmanski/Github-content-CRUD-API/README.md

 ## Github Repo Content CRUD
 CRUD API for a folder's content in a github repo
+Think of it as your barebone headless CMS

 Using [octokit package](https://octokit.github.io/)
 This Nodejs Syntax using [vercel's serverless function](https://vercel.com/docs/serverless-functions/introduction)